SciLifeLab/umi-transfer/README.md

 To increase the accuracy of quantitative DNA sequencing experiments, Unique Molecular Identifiers may be used.
 UMIs are short sequences used to uniquely tag each molecule in a sample library, enabling precise identification of read duplicates.
 They must be added during library preparation and prior to sequencing, therefore require appropriate arrangements with your sequencing provider.

-Most tools capable of taking UMIs into consideration during an analysis workflow, expect the respective UMI sequence to be embedded into the read's ID.
+Most tools capable of taking UMIs into consideration during an analysis workflow expect the respective UMI sequence to be embedded into the read's ID.
 Please consult your tools' manuals regarding the exact specification.

 For some library preparation kits and sequencing adapters, the UMI sequence needs to be read together with the index from the antisense strand.
 Consequently, it will be output as a separate FastQ file during the demultiplexing process.